datakid/django-tutorial/tute_1.rst

 Author by making it a ManyToManyField.
 This means "any one Book can have one or Many Authors; and any Author may be linked to one or many Books".
 There is no particular reason to attach authors to books, rather than books to authors except it seems more intuitively correct.
-There is sno absolute correct though, and the changes needed would be minor to flip it.
+There is no absolute correct though, and the changes needed would be minor to flip it.